Updated June 10, 2021

 There is one drawback to staying at the Wai’anapanapa State Park cabins.
 The cabins are very basic.
 Standard amenities like sheets, towels, and soap are not included.
 Because of this, you need to strategically plan and pack to make sure you have everything necessary for your stay.
 Hana is a tiny, remote town.
 If you forget to bring an essential item, chances are you won’t find it in Hana.

-This is the packing list I put together for our trip-
+This is the packing list I put together for our most recent trip-

 - Soap – Make sure to bring both hand soap and soap or body wash for the shower.
 The only soap provided is dish soap.